yusufaine/nus-clubhouse/README.md

 ## Features implemented
 During this milestone, we had to focus on the features that were easy to implement and asked some of the participants of our discussion group back from Milestone 1 and they mentioned:
-1. Issues with the homepage not properly reflecting rooms (when leaving a room, its still displayed on the feed),
+1. Issues with the homepage not properly reflecting rooms (when leaving a room, it's still displayed on the feed),
-2. Upcoming rooms is a feature that they would love to see functioning.
+2. Upcoming rooms are a feature that they would love to see functioning.

 ### Updated Feed
 The issue with the feed in the homepage was quickly fixed as some of the properties of our rooms were not being updated properly.
 Additionally when leaving a room where a user is the last one, it requires the page to be hard-refreshed (Ctrl/Command-Shift-R)